DataONEorg/sem-prov-design/docs/PROV-capture/Run-manager-API.rst

 .. _`get()`:

-*get(session, name)*
+*get(configuration, name)*

-The get method retrieves the value of the named parameter in the given Session.
+The get method retrieves the value of the named parameter in the given Configuration.
 Parameters names can be any string, many of which are listed in the categories above in the `set()`_ command.

-.. _`saveSession()`:
+.. _`saveConfig()`:

-*saveSession(session, path)*
+*saveConfig(configuration, path)*

-Save all of the configuration parameters in the current Session to disk, given the path to a file.
-The path defaults to ~/.d1/session.json.
+Save all of the configuration parameters in the current Configuration to disk, given the path to a file.
+The path defaults to ~/.d1/configuration.json.

-.. _`loadSession()`:
+.. _`loadConfig()`:

-*loadSession(path)*
+*loadConfig(path)*

-Load all of the configuration parameters from a saved Session on disk from the given path.
-Returns the Session object.
-The path defaults to ~/.d1/session.json.
+Load all of the configuration parameters from a saved Configuration on disk from the given path.
+Returns the Configuration object.
+The path defaults to ~/.d1/configuration.json.

-.. _`listSession()`:
+.. _`listConfig()`:

-*listSession()*
+*listConfig()*

-List all of the session parameters from the loaded session a structured object, depending on the script language.
+List all of the configuration parameters from the loaded configuration as structured object, depending on the script language.

 Run Manager Provenance Capture
 ------------------------------